The term "dry cleaning" clothes is a misnomer. The process actually involves processing clothes in a liquid solvent to

 Clothes are placed in what appears to be a traditional dry cleaning machine and the ambient air is sucked out.
 The cleaning drum is then injected with carbon dioxide in both gas and liquid form.
 After the clothes are cleaned, the liquid CO2 is pumped back into a holding tank for reuse.

-The process is, perhaps, the most environmentally-friendly because the CO2 is captured as a by-product of existing industrial processes.
-Since less than three percent of the CO2 used is lost into the air with each load of clothing, its impact on global warming is minimal.
+The process is, perhaps, the most environmentally-friendly because the CO2 is captured as a by-product of existing industrial processes; its impact on global warming is minimal.
 The process uses less energy than traditional dry cleaning because there is no solvent to heat.

 While CO2 is naturally occurring and inexpensive, the dry cleaning machines cost around $150,000 each or three times more than a traditional model.
 This makes them cost prohibitive for many small businesses.

 DF-2000 Hydrocarbon Solvent

 Some cleaners promote themselves as green by using an "organic" solvent called DF-2000.
 This solvent is a hydrocarbon that must be made from petroleum.
 Production of these chemicals raises environmental concerns, in particular, over greenhouse gases.

 Some cleaners use the GreenEarth cleaning method to replace perc.
 GreenEarth is basically liquified sand (SiO2).
 It functions as a silicone-based solvent called siloxane or D-5.
 Siloxane is similar to some of the base ingredients used in shaving creams and deodorant.
 When GreenEarth is discarded, it breaks down into sand, water, and carbon dioxide.